Hypergraph $p$-Laplacian equations for data interpolation and semi-supervised learning: Numerical experiments

-The interpolation problem becomes the semi-supervised learning on $G_k$ or $H_k$, which can be solved by equation \eqref{AE} (i.e., iteration scheme \eqref{eq:2.4:2}).
+The interpolation problem becomes the semi-supervised learning on $G$ or $H$, which can be solved by equation \eqref{AE} (i.e., iteration scheme \eqref{eq:2.4:2}).
 We also consider the graph $p$-Laplacian $F_{G}^{con}$, the hypergraph $p$-Laplacian $F_{CE}^{con}$ and $F_{H}^{con}$ for comparison, see \eqref{eq:1.0}--\eqref{eq:1.1} for their definitions. $F_{G}^{con}$ is solved by the algorithm of \cite{flores2022analysis}.
-We utilize the gradient descent scheme for $F_{CE}^{con}$, which is as follows
+We utilize a fixed-point scheme for $F_{CE}^{con}$, which is as follows